"150th anniversary of the Federal Geological Institute" (The Geological Survey of Austria)

 Its activities are based on the National Law of Research of 2000.
 Presently its staff comprises 45

 scientists with university degree, 34 nonscientists and a fluctuating number of non-government personnel

 According to its mandate, the Survey undertakes the following core programmes:

-- Geoscientific mapping of the Austrian territory at various
+- Geoscientific mapping of the Austrian territory at various scales

 - Complementary mission-orientated basic research in biostratigraphy, geochronology and structural geology